Firefox Quantum: Disable hardware acceleration

 It was a tough move for the developers of the application, because from this version onwards, the browser stops completely supporting XUL-based add-ons.
 All classic add-ons are incompatible and little has been left today.
 Those using the WebExtensions API.

-The Quantum engine is all about delivering and processing parallel web pages.
-It is built with a multi-platform architecture for CSS and HTML processing, which makes the whole application more reliable and also much faster.
+The Quantum engine has to do with the delivery and processing of parallel web pages.
+It is built with a multi-process architecture to process CSS and HTML, which makes the whole application more reliable and much faster.

 If performance in web page opening is not fast enough on your computer, or you are experiencing problems with Flash or HTML5 video, you can try to disable hardware acceleration.

-The adapter drivers s you use may have compatibility problems or the same s monitor may not support the appropriate acceleration profile, which reduces performance instead of improving it.
+The drivers in your video adapter may be experiencing compatibility problems, or the display adapter may not support the appropriate acceleration profile, which reduces performance instead of improving it.

 To turn off hardware acceleration in Firefox Quantum, do the following: